The Unspoken Truth about Divination Cards

 One Month Later...

 My fiancé did the unthinkable; the unimaginable.
-In spite of the extreme nature of his infraction, he still wanted to get married, promising he'd do whatever I wanted him to do to fix our crumbling relationship.
+Despite the extreme nature of his infraction, he still wanted to get married, promising to do whatever I wanted him to do to fix our crumbling relationship.

 How could he possibly fix it, and why did that hinge on what I wanted him to do about it?
 What about what he wanted - needed - to do about it?

-Those "stupid" cards were now prophetic cards which, naturally, made them dangerous.
+Those "stupid" cards were now prophetic, which naturally made them dangerous.

 Present Time